Oregon Shakespeare Festival Intensive

 Tuition and Program Fee

-Additional Program Fee, which includes housing, theatre, tickets, and breakfast during program: $1,470
+Additional Program Fee, which includes housing, theatre, tickets, and breakfast during the program: TBA

 Important Note: Airfare, lunch & dinner, and personal expenses are not included in the Program Fees.